girlbossceo/conduwuit/docs/introduction.md

 - [Deployment options](deploying.md)

-If you want to connect an Appservice to Conduit, take a look at the [appservices documentation](appservices.md).
+If you want to connect an Appservice to Conduwuit, take a look at the [appservices documentation](appservices.md).

 {{#include ../README.md:footer}}